- December 13, 2015

 How to recover from a Penguin penalty.

 Recovering from a Penguin penalty is more straightforward than recovering from a Panda penalty.
 Simply remove the links that are damaging your site.
 There’s plenty of software out there for diagnosing bad links.
-Some of my favorites are Positionly and Cognitive SEO.
+Our main vendor is Ahrefs.
+Can’t beat them, they’re constantly adding new features and they have the best backlink analysis in the game.
 However, you can do a more manual approach without using tools that is effective.

 The link removal process.